 Working in India

-Despite the fact that each year Indian universities produce thousands of qualified graduates, this supply cannot keep pace with the growth in certain sectors of the country's economy.
+Despite the fact that Indian universities produce thousands of qualified graduates a year, this supply cannot keep pace with the rapid growth in certain sectors of the country's economy.
 A relative lack of experienced locals means that many companies employ foreign managers.
 Younger professionals have prospects too, but there is a lot of competition for jobs in India, so getting one isn’t a given.

 India is home to one of the world's fastest growing IT industries and the country is now one of the major exporters of software services.
-Engineering is another rapidly growing sector; as Indian companies look to expand globally they look for foreigners who are willing to start their careers in India and help the business grow elsewhere.
-Other major employers for expats moving to India are the biotechnology, pharmaceuticals research, manufacturing, aeronautics and consumer electronics industries.
-Expats with skills and experience in marketing and sales will also find great job opportunities as companies look to tap into the potential of the Indian market.
+Engineering is another rapidly growing sector – as Indian companies look to expand globally they look for foreigners who are willing to start their careers in India and help the business grow elsewhere.
+Other major employers for expats moving to India are the manufacturing, banking and tourism industries.
+Expats with skills and experience in marketing and sales will also find job opportunities as companies look to tap into the potential of the Indian market.

 Finding a job in India